MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-C-Aircraft/part-29-Airworthiness-Standards-Transport-Category-Rotorcraft/subpart-F-Equipment/subjectgroup-ECFRba7d6531eac0ba8-Electrical-Systems-Equipment/section-29.1351.md

 ##### § 29.1351 General. #####

+Link to an amendment published at 88 FR 8740, Feb.
+10, 2023.

-(a) *Electrical system capacity.* The required generating capacity and the number and kind of power sources must -
+(a) *Electrical system capacity.* The required generating capacity and the number and kind of power sources must—

 (1) Be determined by an electrical load analysis; and

 (2) Meet the requirements of § 29.1309.

 (b) *Generating system.* The generating system includes electrical power sources, main power busses, transmission cables, and associated control, regulation, and protective devices.
-It must be designed so that -
+It must be designed so that—

 (1) Power sources function properly when independent and when connected in combination;